AurelioAlves/AurelioAlves/README.md

 - 👋 Currently Systems Developer at Salutis Tecnology
 - 🌱 Always learning something about the web development
-- 👀 Tryna figure out about goLang
+- 👀 Tryna figure out about .NET